 This is a question I have been asking myself a lot lately and not because I am questioning our decision to take them on adventures, although I will be the first to admit that when flights are delayed and the girls are losing it I have, for a split second, asked myself what are we doing, but these thoughts always pass even quicker than they came.
 Especially when we are off making memories!

-So why is it I have been asking this question, well it seems Matt & I seem to be the minority in this decision, don’t get me wrong we do meet fellow parents who share the same philosophy as us when it comes to exploring the world with children, but we meet many many more who don’t share this view.
-Often giving reasons like “its too hard”, “too stressful”, “what’s the point because they won’t remember it” so “we will wait until the kids have left home” So here it is, my top ten reasons for traveling with children…
+So why is it I have been asking this question, well it it appears that Matt & I seem to be the minority in this decision, don’t get me wrong we do meet fellow parents who share the same philosophy as us when it comes to exploring the world with children, but we meet many many more who don’t share this view.
+Often giving reasons like “its too hard”, “too stressful”, “what’s the point because they won’t remember it” so “we will wait until the kids have left home” and often we are greeted with negative opinions on us doing so; which does make me stop and think about it.
+So here it is, my top ten reasons for traveling with children…

 1. CREATING MEMORIES For starters the memories we create on our adventures.
 Of course while Matt & I can remember landmarks, World Heritage sites and other significant places we understand our girls probably wont remember these things from their earlier traveling days, but I know at some point in the future they will remember.
 Until that time comes they have different memories, but memories nonetheless; Eden can still tell you about the time in Portugal at a marine show where the dolphin head butted her a ball, which she got to take home, or how she got to chew her first piece of gum to add to the Seattle gum wall, and she most definitely remembers how the ginger drink Matt bought while in Macau in a effort to get cool was so disgusting it made her ears hurt!
 Our family is creating lifetime memories, TOGETHER.